rl-86/Lab2-SpringBoot/README.md

 ADMIN: Can create categories + all USER permissions Notes

-All authenticated requests require the JWT token in the Authorization header Private places are only visible to their owners
+All authenticated requests require the JWT token in the Authorization header.
+Private places are only visible to their owners.
-Public places are visible to everyone
+Public places are visible to everyone.
-Geographic search finds places within specified radius
+Geographic search finds places within specified radius.